AutoRabitOrg/knowledgebase/product-guides/arm/arm-administration/subscription-management.md

 ## Subscription Management: Overview <a href="#subscription-management-overview" id="subscription-management-overview"></a>

 ARM offers an easy and centralized solution for a **Registered User** of your organization to manage team subscriptions and accounts.
-This ensures tracking of all subscription activity, ensuring everything is logged, and nothing is lost.
+This ensures tracking of all subscription activity, making sure everything is logged.
 You use the **Subscription Management (SM)** interface to review and manage how purchased subscriptions are used on your production instance.

 ### Procedure <a href="#procedure" id="procedure"></a>